I Am Woman (film): Production

-Reddy lived in a care facility in LA before her death one month after the film's Australian release, and her family advised the filmmakers on the project.
+Reddy lived in a care facility in Los Angeles before her death one month after the film's Australian release, and her family advised the filmmakers on the project.
 Moon said she felt great responsibility to Helen to ensure the story was told sensitively: "Before we locked the movie off, Producer Rosemary Blight (Goalpost Pictures) and I felt very strongly that we needed to show the movie to Helen and her family.
 We did a screening for Helen, her ex-husband Jeff Wald, and her two children.
 As a filmmaker, sitting in the cinema with Helen Reddy was, and it’s probably going to be, one of the hardest screenings I had to do for the film.
 I suddenly realised that this is her life and she was watching it through my eyes.
 During the screening, Helen sang along to her songs, and when she cried, it wasn’t because she was sad that we made the movie, she cried because she found the whole experience so touching, and I think really cathartic in a way."

 Screen Australia is the principal investor in the film, alongside Cowlick Entertainment, and arts body Create NSW, with further funding from the Goodship Women's Fund, which supports films with strong social change messaging.